IgnisDa/developrs/README.md

 # developrs

+A set of tools to provision development environments, and templates that make it easy to bootstrap new projects.

+## Templates

-This is my [cookiecutter](https://cookiecutter.readthedocs.io/) template that I use to initialize new projects.
+[Cookiecutter](https://cookiecutter.readthedocs.io/) template that I use to initialize new projects.
 The following templates exist for different kind of projects:

 1. devcontainer